ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

 This has already been done for us in the Community Content template, so no action is needed!

 !!! info "Client Context"
     Generally speaking, all UI related to the player should be in a Client Context folder.
-For more info on how networking works, visit the [related Networking page].
+For more info on how networking works, visit the **[Networking Reference](/docs/gameplay/networking/)**.

 ## Altering Properties the Easy Way: The Ability Object

 Abilities can get more complex, and often you may want to tweak the values in an ability quickly without having to open up scripts.

-To create a more advanced ability system and read more about Ability Objects, read our [next tutorial on abilities](/tutorials/gameplay/complex_abilities/).
+To create a more advanced ability system and read more about Ability Objects, read our **[next tutorial on abilities](/docs/gameplay/complex_abilities/)**.

 ## Examples